MakeSoil/Public-Pages/learn.md

 # What if I live in an apartment complex?
 Can I still host a Soil Site?

 Yes.
 An apartment complex can actually be an ideal place to start a Soil Site.
 In fact, our first ever Soil Site was started in an apartment complex!
-You can read the story of how it happened [here] (https://www.makesoil.org/story)
+You can read the story of how it happened here: https://www.makesoil.org/story

 # What if I don’t have access to garden space?
 Where can I host a Soil Site?